brewaa/stellar-checkout/README.md

 A javascript plugin with a responsive UI.

-StellarCheckout integrates e-commerce web sites with the Stellar.org blockchain so merchants can accept payments in lumens.
+StellarCheckout integrates e-commerce web sites with the Stellar.org blockchain allowing merchants to accept payment in lumens.

 ## Installation